LogSage: An LLM-Based Framework for CI/CD Failure Detection and Remediation with Industrial Validation: Introduction

-\begin{enumerate} \item To the best of our knowledge, LogSage is the \textbf{first and only} end-to-end LLM-based framework for fully automated CI/CD failure detection and remediation, validated by a year-long deployment at a major tech company with over \textbf{1.07M executions} and \textbf{88\%+ precision}. \item We design a token-efficient log preprocessing strategy that filters noise, expands relevant context, and adheres to the token constraints of LLMs.
-This enables accurate root cause analysis without relying on log templates.
-On a newly constructed CI/CD benchmark, our method improves root cause analysis precision by \textbf{12\%} over existing prompt-based LLM baselines, achieving \textbf{over 98\% precision} and \textbf{near-perfect recall}. \item We propose a multi-route RAG-based solution generation approach that effectively reuses historical fixes from internal knowledge sources and leverages the LLM’s tool-calling capabilities to generate executable strategies for automated CI/CD failure remediation. \item We release a curated dataset of \textbf{367 real-world CI/CD failure cases} from popular GitHub repositories, each annotated with key log evidence to facilitate root cause analysis and foster future research. \end{enumerate}
+\begin{itemize} \item \textbf{First end-to-end LLM framework:} LogSage is the first LLM-based framework for fully automated CI/CD failure detection and remediation.
+It integrates a token-efficient log preprocessing strategy that filters noise, expands context, and adheres to token constraints without relying on templates, together with a multi-route RAG-based solution generator that reuses historical fixes and leverages LLM tool-calling for executable remediation. \item \textbf{Curated dataset:} We release a dataset of \textbf{367} real-world CI/CD failures from GitHub repositories, each annotated with key log evidence, enabling reproducible RCA evaluation and fostering future research (see Appendix \ref{appendix}). \item \textbf{Extensive validation:} On the curated dataset, LogSage improves RCA F1 score by over \textbf{38\%} compared with prompt-based LLM baselines, achieving \textbf{98\% precision} and near-perfect recall.
+In large-scale industrial deployment at ByteDance, it processed over \textbf{1.07M executions} with sustained adoption and \textbf{80\%+ end-to-end precision}, demonstrating practical usability in production. \end{itemize}

-The rest of this paper is organized as follows: Section \ref{sec:relatedwork} reviews related work; Section \ref{sec:overview} details the LogSage framework, covering both the high-level architecture and implementation-level design; Section \ref{sec:experimental} presents experiments and evaluation; Section \ref{sec:conclusion} concludes with future directions.
+The remainder of this paper is structured as follows: Section~\ref{sec:relatedwork} surveys related work.
+Section~\ref{sec:method} introduces the LogSage framework, including both its high-level architecture and implementation details.
+Section~\ref{sec:experimental} presents experiments and evaluates the RCA stage.
+Section~\ref{sec:industrial} reports on the real-world deployment of LogSage at ByteDance.
+Finally, Section~\ref{sec:conclusion} concludes the paper and outlines directions for future research.